 Interviews: Individual interviews are strongly recommended and must be completed by the middle of January.
-December 15 is the last day to schedule an interview.

 Financial Aid Applicants: Applicants must file the College Scholarship Service's PROFILE Form and the Free Application for Federal Student Aid (FAFSA) with the appropriate agencies no later than Feb.
 1. Citizens of other countries file the International CSS Profile.